Enacted — Signed by the President — Sep 16, 2011

 Read Text »

 Last Updated: Jun 22, 2011

 Length: 3 pages

-The “H.R.” in “H.R.
-2276” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+2276”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.